 Toggle: English / Spanish

-Each adrenal gland is about the size of the thumb.
+Each adrenal gland is about the size of the top part of the thumb.
 The outer part of the gland is called the cortex.
-It produces steroid hormones such as cortisol, aldosterone, and testosterone.
+It produces steroid hormones such as cortisol, aldosterone, and hormones that can be converted to testosterone.
 The inner part of the gland is called the medulla.
 It produces epinephrine and norepinephrine, which are also called adrenaline and noradrenaline.

-The adrenal glands can be affected by many diseases, such as autoimmune disorders, infections, tumors, and bleeding, including:
+The adrenal glands can be affected by many diseases, such as autoimmune disorders, infections, tumors, and bleeding.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.